open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 **Status**: [Stable](document-status.md)

-We define environment variables for setting an exporter per signal.
+We define environment variables for setting one or more exporters per signal.

 | Name          | Description                                                                  | Default |
 | ------------- | ---------------------------------------------------------------------------- | ------- |